hanzoai/ROCm/docs/benchmark-docker/training-mlperf-fine-tuning-llama-2-70b.rst

 70B model.
 The benchmark follows the MLPerf training submission for long-document summarization using the GovReport dataset.

-The accompanying Docker image integrates the `ROCm 7.0 <https://rocm.docs.amd.com/en/latest/>`__ software stack and is optimized for AMD Instinct™ MI355X, MI350X, and MI300X series accelerators.
+The provided Docker image integrates the `ROCm 7.0 <https://rocm.docs.amd.com/en/latest/>`__ software stack and is optimized for AMD Instinct MI355X, MI350X, MI325X, and MI300X GPUs.

 Pull the Docker image
 =====================